gbingol/macroland/readme.md

 Although Visual Studio solution and project files are provided, you need extra steps:

 - Install Python with debug libraries.
 - Get Lua, wxWidgets and Boost (linking will be required).
+- C++20 or higher